Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: The Numerical results

-From Fig.~\ref{fig.NarrowDLoop} we see that the experimental point at $\sqrt{s} = 3770$ GeV, i.e., the charmonium resonance point $\psi(3770)$, almost coincides with our theoretical results.
-The cross-section for the contribution of the three-gluon mechanism, which is presented in Fig.~\ref{fig.Narrow3g}, shows that the experimental result at the point $\sqrt{s} = 3770$ GeV, i.e., the charmonium resonance point $\psi(3770)$, completely coincides with our theoretical result.
-Finally, we have studied the total cross section taking into account both contributions, i.e., the $D$-meson loop and the three-gluon mechanism, which we show in Fig.~\ref{fig.CSNarrow2}, and from this it can be seen that the experimental result at the charmonium resonance point $\psi(3770)$ completely coincides with our theoretical result.
+From Fig.~\ref{fig.NarrowDLoop} I see that the experimental point at $\sqrt{s} = 3770$ GeV, i.e., the charmonium resonance point $\psi(3770)$, almost coincides with the theoretical results I have obtained.
+The cross-section for the contribution of the three-gluon mechanism, which is presented in Fig.~\ref{fig.Narrow3g}, shows that the experimental result at the point $\sqrt{s} = 3770$ GeV, i.e., the charmonium resonance point $\psi(3770)$, completely coincides with my theoretical result.
+Finally, I have studied the total cross section taking into account both contributions, i.e., the $D$-meson loop and the three-gluon mechanism, which I show in Fig.~\ref{fig.CSNarrow2}, and from this it can be seen that the experimental result at the charmonium resonance point $\psi(3770)$ completely coincides with my theoretical result.

-The theoretical results of the total cross-section obtained by us in the energy range $\sqrt{s}$ = 3.5 - 5.0 GeV by taking into account the contributions of the $D$-meson loop and three-gluon mechanisms in the Born cross-section and comparisons with the BESIII \cite{Ablikim112024} data are shown in Fig.~\ref{fig.CSNarrow2}.
-We would like to note that the peak is near the resonance $\psi(3770)$ of charmonium and is clearly visible, which can be seen from this graph.
-According to our model, we mainly consider the $\psi(3770)$ vicinity.
-In addition, for the reaction $e^+e^- \to \Xi^0\bar{\Xi}^0$, we study the vicinity with new charmonium-like states in the same energy region, for example, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$, and $Y(4660)$.
-It should be noted that we have the $\psi(3770)$ charmonium in the intermediate state, but besides that, we compute and investigate the total cross section of this process taking into account new charmonium-like states in the intermediate state.
+The theoretical results of the total cross-section obtained by us in the energy range $\sqrt{s}$ = 3.5 - 5.0 GeV by taking into account the contributions of the $D$-meson loop and three-gluon mechanisms in the Born cross section and comparisons with the BESIII \cite{Ablikim112024} data are shown in Fig.~\ref{fig.CSNarrow2}.
+I want to note that in this graph, the peak is near the resonance $\psi(3770)$ of charmonium and is clearly visible.
+According to my model, I mainly consider the $\psi(3770)$ vicinity.
+In addition, for the reaction $e^+e^- \to \Xi^0\bar{\Xi}^0$, I study the vicinity with new charmoniumlike states in the same energy region, for example, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$, and $Y(4660)$.
+It is necessary to note that I have the $\psi(3770)$ charmonium in the intermediate state, but besides that, I calculate and investigate the total cross section of this process taking into account new charmoniumlike states in the intermediate state.

-Recall that in the process we are looking at, $e^+e^-\to \Xi^0 \bar{\Xi}^0$, we do not make any additional parameter fitting; instead, we keep all the necessary parameters of our model the same as in the process $e^+e^-\to p\bar{p}$ \cite{Bystritskiy}.
+Recall that in the process I am looking at, $e^+e^-\to \Xi^0 \bar{\Xi}^0$, I do not make any additional parameter fitting; instead, I keep all the necessary parameters of my model the same as in the process $e^+e^-\to p\bar{p}$ \cite{Bystritskiy}.